Coulomb explosion: Appearance in nature

-At least one scientific paper suggests that coulomb explosion (specifically, the electrostatic repulsion of dissociated carboxyl groups of polyglutamic acid) may be part of the explosive action of nematocytes, the stinging cells in aquatic organisms of the phylum Cnidaria.
+Scientists at the University of Cologne Zoological Institute have suggested that coulomb explosion (specifically, the electrostatic repulsion of dissociated carboxyl groups of polyglutamic acid) may be part of the explosive action of nematocytes, the stinging cells in aquatic organisms of the phylum Cnidaria.

-Coulomb Explosion Imaging
+Coulomb explosion imaging

 Molecules are held together by a balance of charge between negative electrons and positive nuclei.
 When multiple electrons are expelled, either by laser irradiation or bombardment using highly charged ions, the remaining, mutually repulsive, nuclei fly apart in a Coulomb explosion.
-The structure of simple gas phase molecules can be determined by tracking the fragment trajectories.
+The structure of simple gas phase molecules can be determined by imaging which tracks the fragment trajectories.
 As of 2022 the method can work with up to 11-atom molecules.